Increment and Decrement Operators in Python

 If you’re familiar with Python, you would have known Increment and Decrement operators ( both pre and post) are not allowed in it.

 Python is designed to be consistent and readable.
-One common error by a novice programmer in languages with ++ and — operators is mixing up the differences (both in precedence and in return value) between pre and post increment/decrement operators.
+One common error by a novice programmer in languages with ++ and — operators are mixing up the differences (both in precedence and in return value) between pre and post-increment/decrement operators.
 Simple increment and decrement operators aren’t needed as much as in other languages.

 You don’t write things like :